Morten Hedegaard

-Morten Hedegaard Andersen (born 19 February 1972) is a former Danish cricketer.
+Morten Hedegaard Andersen (born 19 February 1972) is a Danish former cricketer.
 Hedegaard was a right-handed batsman who bowled right-arm fast-medium.
 He was born at Nykøbing Mors, Viborg County.
 He is more commonly known as Morten Hedegaard.

 Career

 Hedegaard made his debut for Denmark against the Netherlands in 1991.
 Later that year he played for Denmark Under-19s, playing two matches against Bermuda Under-19s and Ireland Under-19s.
 In that same year, he toured England with Denmark, playing a single match against Durham (then still a minor county).
 In 1992, he made two appearances against Wales, while the following season he played two matches against the Netherlands.
 Further appearances came in 1994 and 1995, before he appeared in the 1996 European Cricket Championship, held in Denmark, with Hedegaard making four appearances in it.
 In 1997, he played in his first ICC Trophy, appearing in its sixth edition in Malaysia, with him making nine appearances during the tournament.
 He scored 122 runs at an average of 20.33, with a high score of 52 not out against Argentina.
 With the ball, he took 9 wickets at a bowling average of 13.44, including a five wicket haul against Malaysia, when he took figures of 5/19 from ten overs.

-He toured Namibia in 1998, making five appearances on the tour, before appearing later that year in the European Cricket Championship in the Netherlands, making five appearances in that tournament.
+Hedegaard toured Namibia in 1998, making five appearances on the tour, before appearing later that year in the European Cricket Championship in the Netherlands, making five appearances in that tournament.
 This was also the same year he took over as Denmark captain from Søren Henriksen.
 In March 1999, he toured Zimbabwe with Denmark, making appearances against provincial teams such as Mashonaland, Mashonaland Country Districts and Manicaland.
 Hedegaard made his List A debut for Denmark later in 1999 against the Kent Cricket Board in English domestic crickets NatWest Trophy, with him captaining Denmark in what was their first appearance in List A cricket.
 In 2000, he appeared in the ICC Emerging Nations Tournament in Zimbabwe, where he made a further five List A appearances against Zimbabwe A, the Netherlands, Scotland, Ireland and Kenya.
 Hedegaard struggled with the bat in the tournament, scoring just 23 runs at an average of 5.75, while with the ball he took 5 wickets at an average of 28.60.
 He captained Denmark in the 2001 ICC Trophy in Canada, making eight appearances, in what was to be his last appearance in the ICC Trophy.
 He scored 122 at an average of 17.42 during the tournament, with a high score of 55 coming against Bermuda.